 Commodity futures contracts are recorded on the trade date.
 All such transactions are recorded on the identified cost basis and marked to market daily.
-Unrealized appreciation or depreciation or commodity futures contracts are reflected in the statements of operations as the difference between the original contract amount and the fair market value as of the last business day of the year or as of the last date of the financial statements.
+Unrealized appreciation or depreciation on commodity futures contracts are reflected in the statements of operations as the difference between the original contract amount and the fair market value as of the last business day of the year or as of the last date of the financial statements.
 Beginning on August 21, 2019, brokerage commission expenses were recognized on a per-trade basis.
-The half-turn is recognized as an unrealized loss on the statements of operations for contracts that have been purchased since the change in recognition, and a full turn is recognized as a realized loss on the statements of operations.
+The half-turn is recognized as an unrealized loss on the statements of operations for contracts that have been purchased since the change in recognition, and a full turn is recognized as a realized loss on the statements of operations when a contract is sold.
+Changes in the appreciation or depreciation between periods are reflected in the statements of operations.
 Interest on cash equivalents with financial institutions are recognized on the accrual basis.
 The Funds earn interest on funds held at the custodian and other financial institutions at prevailing market rates for such investments.

-Beginning in February 2018, the Sponsor began investing a portion of cash in commercial paper, which is deemed a cash equivalent based on the rating and duration of contracts as described in the notes to the financial statements and reflected in cash and cash equivalents on the statements of eash flows.
+The Sponsor invests a portion of cash in commercial paper, which is deemed a cash equivalent based on the rating and duration of contracts as described in the notes to the financial statements and reflected in cash and cash equivalents on the statements of assets and liabilities and on the statements of cash flows.
 Accretion on these investments are recognized using the effective interest method in U.S. dollars and included in interest income on the statements of operations.

-Beginning in February of 2019, the Sponsor began investing a portion of the cash held by the broker in short term Treasury Bills as collateral for open futures contracts.
+The Sponsor invests a portion of the cash held by the broker in short term Treasury Bills as collateral for open futures contracts.
 Accretion on these investments are recognized using the effective interest method in U.S. dollars and included in interest income on the combined statements of operations.